Prime suspect admits to Natalee Holloway's 2005 murder in Aruba, gets plea deal in extortion case

 - Oops!Something went wrong.Please try again later.

-BIRMINGHAM, Ala.
-(AP) — The chief suspect in Natalee Holloway’s 2005 disappearance in Aruba admitted he killed her and disposed of her remains, and has agreed to plead guilty to charges he tried to extort money from the teen's mother years later, a U.S. judge said Wednesday,
+BIRMINGHAM, Ala. — The chief suspect in Natalee Holloway’s 2005 disappearance in Aruba admitted he killed her and disposed of her remains, and has agreed to plead guilty to charges he tried to extort money from the teen's mother years later, a U.S. judge said Wednesday.
+Holloway is a native of Mississippi.

 The disclosure came during a plea and sentencing hearing for Joran van der Sloot, 36, in a federal courtroom in Alabama — just a few miles from the Birmingham suburb where Holloway used to live.